-Dr. Werner’s scholar, research interests, and service vary considerably.
-His doctoral research stemmed from a longtime need to understand the emotional component of injury and illness and how those components influence healing and recovery.
-Current research interests seek to understand the associations between epistemologies, methods of inquiry, and research question-type.
-Dr. Werner has a keen interest to unearth sound physical therapy case study methodologies that integrate quantitative-based outcome measures and qualitatively-defined quality of life indicators common in social science.
-Dr. Werner has served on the Board of Directors for the Private Practice Section of the American Physical Therapy Association, as both a Director and as a Vice-President & Strategic Plan Monitor.
+Scholarly research surrounds the emotional component of injury and illness, and how those components influence healing and recovery.
+Current research seeks to understand the associations between epistemologies, methods of inquiry and research question-type.
+Dr. Werner also has a keen interest to unearth sound physical therapy case study methodologies to integrate quantitative-based outcome measures and qualitatively defined Quality of Life (QOL) indicators.
+In addition, he seeks to understand the clinical reasoning competencies of new graduates and novice clinicians.